 Menopause Mondays: Soy to the World!

 Nobody likes the symptoms that come with perimenopause and menopause.
 Hot flashes, fatigue, depression, irritability, and insomnia are not fun!
 Could soy be the answer?
-Dr. Gordon Saxe, Director of Research and an Integrative Physician at the University of California, San Diego Center for Integrative Medicine, answered questions about soy’s effects on health that women in PM&M are dying to know the answers to!
+Dr. Gordon Saxe, MD, PhD, the Director of Research, a preventive and integrative medicine physician, a founding member of the UCSD Center for Integrative Medicine, and co-developer of the UCSD Natural Healing & Cooking Program answered questions about soy’s effects on health that women in perimenopause and menopause are dying to know the answers to!

 Q: There are so many ways to include soy in meals, too.
 You’ll have to give us some recipes you’ve found to be most delicious!
 Are there any other ways in which soy may be good for your health?